VolodymyrStetsenko/audit-multisig-wallet-Volodymyr-Stetsenko/README.md

 ---

-## ✍️ License
+## 📜 License

-MIT — open for learning, research and portfolio presentation.
+MIT — open for learning, research and portfolio purposes.

+---